sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

          queries = walker.create(query)

-Once the walker has processed the query into a form designed to be passed to your API, your ``search()`` method then needs to iterate over these parameters, make the requests and process the results in to a table.
+Once the walker has processed the query into a form designed to be passed to your API, your ``search()`` method then needs to iterate over these parameters, make the requests, and process the results into a table.

 In the following example we pretend our client has a method ``_make_search(query_parameters)`` which takes the query parameters and makes a request to our API.
 We also pretend that the response is a json object in the form of a Python dictionary, which we want to put into the table.